StrangeBeeCorp/docs/docs/thehive/administration/authentication/ldap.md

 7. Turn on the **Auth-use SSL** toggle to encrypt communication between TheHive and the authentication provider.

+  For more information about configuring SSL, refer to the [Configure SSL](ssl.md) topic.

 8. Enter the following information:

     **DN of the service account**